Iranian activists accuse morality police of assault after teenage girl hospitalized - KTVZ

 Some of the girls entering with Geravand appeared to not be wearing headscarves.
 Moments later, the video goes on to show a group of girls carrying Geravand out of the metro train, placing her on the metro platform as the metro leaves the station, the video shows.

-“According to our investigation, after reviewing the CCTV footages from the moment she entered the station and gets on the train, there was no verbal or physical altercation between the passengers with them or our staff.
-There was nothing recorded on the videos,” Tehran metro managing director Masoud Dorosti, told state media.
+“I think they said she had low blood pressure… drop in blood pressure or fallen on the floor… her head hit the edge of the metro and then (her friends) took her off (the train),” her mother Shahin Ahmadi said.

-The father told state media in the interview that the hospital is carrying out a “thorough examination.”
+“We checked the cameras.
+She went there…I am not sure…one of the girls was in front and one was behind her.
+She got on the train and fell down… I don’t know …what happened…whether she was unconscious…she fainted…..they pulled her out and called the emergency care.
+She was then taken to the hospital,” said her father, Ahmad Garavand.

+It is unclear if Geravand’s family were coerced into speaking to state media.
 In the past, UN human rights officials and rights groups have accused Iranian authorities of pressuring families of protesters killed to make statements supportive of the government narrative.
-It’s unclear if Geravand’s family were coerced into speaking to state media.
-CNN has been unable to reach the family for comment.

 The teenager is currently being treated at a hospital in Tehran, Fars News Agency reported.
 IranWire is reporting that she is being treated at Fajr Air Force Hospital, in a separate statement it published on Wednesday.